YhuanD/RMCanalysis/README.md

 # RMCanalysis
-Calculations of atomic structure of several crystals.
+Calculations of atomic structure of several crystalline materials.